matplotlib/matplotlib/INSTALL.rst

 already provide Matplotlib built-in.
 Both `Anaconda
 <https://www.continuum.io/downloads/>`_ and `Canopy
 <https://www.enthought.com/products/canopy/>`_ are both excellent choices that
-"just work" out of the box for Windows, OSX and common Linux platforms.
+"just work" out of the box for Windows, macOS and common Linux platforms.
 Both of these distributions include Matplotlib and *lots* of other useful tools.

 Linux : using your package manager